This newsletter in English 31 October 2007

 further examples of our work

-Negotiations for the EWC creation in a Chinese company
+Negotiations on EWC formation in a Chinese company

-Motorcar supplier Johnson Electric seated in Hong Kong will found an European works council.
-Workers' representatives came together from six countries in Bremen from September 16th to 19th, 2007 to discuss the further steps towards the formation of a special negotiation body (SNB).
-The event had been co-arranged by the training and consultancy network "euro-workscouncil.net".
-The central management in Switzerland will accompany the EWC creation constructively.
-Since 1992 the enterprise is represented in Germany and since 2003 in Italy, since then numerous production centres in Western and Eastern Europe had been purchased.
-Johnson Electric will most likely be the first Chinese enterprise with an EWC.
+The Hong Kong based automotive supplier Johnson Electric will establish a European works council.
+Employee representatives from six countries came together in Bremen from 16th to 19th September 2007 to discuss the next steps to establish a special negotiating body (SNB).
+The event was co-organized by the training and consultancy network "euro-workscouncil.net".
+European central management in Switzerland will support the EWC foundation constructively.
+Since 1992 the company is represented in Germany and since 2003 in Italy, since then numerous factories in Western and Eastern Europe were purchased.
+Johnson Electric may be the first Chinese company with an EWC.

 Dubai Ports World: EWC study

-After a bidder competition the state owned port company from Dubai (DP World) took over the Britisch tradition enterprise Peninsular and Oriental Steam Navigation (P&O) with its worldwide 29 container terminals in March 2006.
-DP World has thus become the third largest port company of the world.
-In Europe the enterprise operates important terminals in the UK, Belgium (Antwerp), Romania (Konstanza) and Germany (Germersheim).
+After a bidding war the state port company from Dubai (DP World) took over in March 2006 the traditional British company P&O (Peninsular and Oriental Steam Navigation) with its 29 container terminals.
+Thus, DP World has become the third largest port company in the world.
+In Europe, the company operates major terminals in the UK, Belgium (Antwerp), Romania (Constanta) and Germany (Germersheim).

-P & O founded already in 2000 an European works council, which has been continued under the roof of DP World on an improved basis since May 2007.
-It can meet now twice every year.
-With support by the European Transport workers Federation (ETF) the training and consultancy network "euro-workscouncil.net" will provide a case study about the arrangements of the new EWC agreement.
-First results are introduced at the end of November 2007 at a meeting in Livorno (Italy).
+P&O founded a European works council already in 2000, which is continued since May 2007 under the roof of DP World on an improved basis.
+It can now meet twice a year.
+With the support of the European Transport Workers' Federation (ETF), the "euro-workscouncil.net" training and consultancy network will provide a case study for the negotiations of the new EWC agreement.
+First results will be presented at a conference end of November 2007 in Livorno (Italy).

-DP World had tried in 2006 to take over the Hamburg port company HHLA and failed in doing so just like Deutsche Bahn.
-As a protest against the privatization plans in the Hamburg port the work rested repeatedly (see report in the EWC New 4/2006).
-Both DP World and the Hamburg HHLA are being part privatized over the stock exchange in November 2007.
+DP World had tried in 2006 to take over the Hamburg port company HHLA and was failed just as the German railway company Deutsche Bahn.
+In protest against the privatization plans several times the work in Hamburg harbour rested.
+Both DP World and the Hamburg HHLA be partially privatized on the stock exchange in November 2007.

-At present members of the training and consultancy network "euro-workscouncil.net" are examining restructuring at Smurfit Kappa.
-The group based in Ireland arose by the merger of two packing groups in spring 2006 (see report in the EWC New 2/2006).
-The exclusion of the fork truck manufacturer Kion from the Linde group and the sale to an American finance investor is also examined.
+Staff members of the training and consultancy network "euro-workscouncil.net" currently study restructuring at Smurfit Kappa.
+The group based in Ireland resulted from a merger of two packing companies in spring 2006.
+The spin-off of the forklift truck manufacturer Kion from the Linde group and the sale to a U.S. financial investor is also investigated.
 The works council of Kion was involved in the selection of the new owner.
-The case studies are part of an EU sponsored project, which is based at the research institute CESOS in Rome (see report in the EWC News 2/2007).
+The case studies are part of an EU-funded project of the research institute Cesos in Rome (see report in EWC News 2/2007).

-An extension of the strategic actionability of European works councils in view of different traditions and cultures of industrial relations is the aim of a new coaching offer, which was developed by the training and consultancy network "euro-workscouncil.net" together with EWR Consulting in Frankfurt am Main and introduced to the public now.
-Before his adviser activity Rudolf Reitter, the initiator of the concept, was working as a scientific assistant at the European works council of the motorcar supplier ZF Friedrichshafen for several years and knows the problems from the practice: “The early exertion of influence during location competition requires a solid negotiation strategy, supported by economical know-how".
-Three interlocked modules shall prepare the EWC members for this challenge.
+An extension of the strategic capacity of European works councils in the light of different traditions and cultures of industrial relations is the goal of a new coaching offer, which was developed by the training and consultancy network "euro-workscouncil.net" together with EWR Consulting in Frankfurt am Main, and now introduced to the public.
+Rudolf Reitter, the initiator of the concept, worked as an academic assistant at the European works council of the automotive supplier ZF Friedrichshafen for serveral years prior to his consulting activities and knows the problems in practice: “The early influence on site competition requires a consistent negotiating strategy, supported by business know-how".
+Three interrelated components will prepare the EWC members for this challenge.

-A German market leader enlarges training offer for European works councils
+A German market leader expands the range of seminars for European works councils

 Trade unions in Germany and France

-Dokumente, a magazine for the German French dialog, presented in August 2007 an edition with the thematical focus on trade unions.
-Several contributions about industrial actions, member development and the cross border cooperation are found in it.
-Horst Mund and Kai Burmeister from IG Metall headquarter write on trade unions before the challenge Europe, the cooperation of European works councils is represented by Werner Altmeyer of the training and consultancy network "euro-workscouncil.net".
-At the same time the French magazin "Documents" also took up this topic, numerous articles were therefore published in both languages.
+Dokumente, a magazine for the Franco-German dialogue, released a special issue on trade unions in August 2007.
+It contains several articles on labour disputes, membership development and transnational cooperation.
+Horst Mund and Kai Burmeister of IG Metall head office write on trade unions facing the challenge of Europe, the cooperation of European works councils is portrayed by Werner Altmeyer of the training and consultancy network "euro-workscouncil.net".
+At the same time the French sister magazine Documents also took up this issue, numerous articles have been published, therefore, in both languages.

-In July 2007 a contribution on French works council advisors in comparison with German trade union officers was published in the magazine Mitbestimmung and an overview of current EWC judgements in France was presented in the magazine Arbeitsrecht im Betrieb.
+In July 2007 an article on French works council advisors in comparison to German trade union officers was published in the magazine Mitbestimmung and, in September 2007, a survey of current EWC court decisions in France was presented in the magazine Arbeitsrecht im Betrieb.
 All texts are in German:

 ver.di/GPA newsletter: new issue

-The fourth edition of the German Austrian EWC newsletter of ver.di and GPA which is made by the training and consultancy network "euro-workscouncil.net" has been published on October 22nd, 2007.
-It contains an interview with the divisional director participation from the ver.di federal administration Martin Lemcke on the new participation agreement at Fresenius, reports on the creation of European works councils, including an interview with Paul Hofer, newly elected EWC chairman of the Austrian energy group EVN, furthermore the presentation of the international work of the ver.di department of financial services, background information on France and current judgements as well as notes on events and Internet sources.
+On 22nd October 2007, the fourth edition of the German-Austrian EWC newsletter of ver.di and GPA appeared, produced by the training and consultancy network "euro-workscouncil.net".
+It contains an interview with the head of the participation department of the ver.di federal office, Martin Lemcke, on the new Fresenius participation agreement, reports on the establishment of European works councils, including an interview with the newly elected EWC chairman of the Austrian energy company EVN, Paul Hofer, furthermore a presentation of the international activities of the ver.di department for financial services, background information about France and about recent court rulings as well as information on events and Internet resources.
+The newsletter is published only in German.

-Creation of European works councils in the port economy
+Establishment of European works councils in the port industry

 18 -- 24-11-2007 in Livorno (Italy)

-Works council activity in Europe, the Euro works council (EWC)
+Works council activities in Europe, the European works council (EWC)

 Europe for trade union officers of IG Metall